 - Cover the bowl and let the mixture rest in the fridge for 30 minutes if it feels difficult to work with.
 My chicken mince was already chilled so I skipped this step and went right ahead to make the kebabs.

-- Air fry for 15-16 minutes, till they are golden brown and cooked through.
-At 4-5 minutes of cooking time, brush or spray them with oil so that they get golden on cooking.
+- Air fry for 14-16 minutes, till they are golden brown and cooked through.
+At 4-5 minutes of cooking time, brush or spray them with olive oil or butter for a richer taste so that they get golden on cooking.

 - Your chicken seekh kebabs are ready to serve.
+Separate into logs or seekhs.
 Serve hot with mint chutney, lemon wedges and onion slices.